 You should score at least a 1500 on the SAT or 33 on the ACT for a solid chance at admission.
 Expectations might even be a bit higher depending on which Ivy League school you're targeting.

 If you want a good shot at attending one of these schools, especially the most selective Ivies, you'll also need to develop your application apart from test scores and grades.

 If you can accomplish something during high school that goes above and beyond what most students have done, you'll stand out from the crowd.
 This could be anything from winning an artistic competition to designing an app to making a breakthrough scientific discovery.

 These are just random suggestions, and everyone is different.
 But if you prove that you're passionate about something and capable of acting on that passion to produce something unique, you'll have a leg up on the competition.

 For more details, read our comprehensive guide on how to get into an Ivy League school.

 Become one with the yellow flower.

-If you're hoping to attend a very competitive college, you may be interested in your high school class rank.
-Read this article to find out what a good class rank might mean for you.
+If you're hoping to attend a very competitive college, you might be interested in learning more about class rank.
+Read this article to find out what a good class rank means for you.

 Think you might be interested in branching out on your own academically in high school?
-Learn more about how to take an independent study class.
+Then get the scoop on how to take an independent study class.

 If you've already completed a semester (or a few semesters) of high school, you can use the information in this article to calculate your current GPA and see how you measure up.